gschmutz/kafka-workshop/05-working-with-avro-and-java/README.md

 ```

 ## View the Schema in the Registry

-The Avro Serializer and Deserializer automatically register the Avro schmema, if it is not already in the registry.
+The Avro Serializer and Deserializer automatically register the Avro schema, if it is not already in the registry.

 The Streamingplatform also contains a tool made by a company called Landoop which allows us to see what's in the registry.